 Cowboys' Frederick returns after year lost to nerve disorder

-Cowboys' Frederick returns after year lost to nerve disorderFILE - In this July 27, 2019, file photo, Dallas Cowboys center Travis Frederick readies to snap the ball at the NFL football team's training camp in Oxnard, Calif.
-Guillain-Barr syndrome, an autoimmune disease that attacks the nervous system, sapped most of Fredericks strength and left him struggling to walk when the Cowboys returned from camp in California last summer.
-Ultimately, the diagnosis wasnt early enough to save his season.
+Cowboys Frederick Return FootballFILE - In this June 11, 2019, file photo, Dallas Cowboys' Travis Frederick (72), Connor Williams (52) and Tyron Smith (77) warm up at the team's NFL football training facility in Frisco, Texas.
+Guillain-Barré syndrome, an autoimmune disease that attacks the nervous system, sapped most of Frederick’s strength and left him struggling to walk when the Cowboys returned from camp in California last summer.
+Ultimately, the diagnosis wasn’t early enough to save his season.
 Frederick missed all 18 games last season.
-(AP Photo/Michael Owen Baker, File)
+(AP Photo/Tony Gutierrez, File)

 Those moments came earlier, like the first time Frederick hit his max on the squat in the weight room, or set a personal best on another lifting technique.